-1/4 sec at f/11 iso50 > > When the shutter speed reached a quarter of a second, the individual droplets of > water blur into one liquid flow.
-You can now see beautiful order forming, but > there is a still a bit of untidiness in the foreground, like a tramps beard. > > 1 sec at f/16 iso 50
+1/4 sec at f/11 iso50

+When the shutter speed reached a quarter of a second, the individual droplets of water blur into one liquid flow.
+You can now see the silky effect forming, but there is a still a bit of untidiness in the foreground, like a tramps beard.

+1 sec at f/16 iso 50

 Now we have order!
 Between half a second and one second exposures the moving water becomes silky.
 Experimenting with shutter speed is a great way to improve your long exposure photography.
 Even if you don’t want a silky effect, there will be a shutter speed that really shows the best of the water movement patterns.
 For example, Skogafoss and Seljalandsfoss waterfalls in South Iceland look best with around 1/20 sec shutter speeds.

 An HDR image using the variety of shutter speeds.

 An regular HDR sequence would normally include shots with different shutter speeds, especially if you program the sequence in Aperture priority.
 An HDR with a variety of Apertures might work in some scenarios, but is not desirable because of the potential blending issues.
 Shutter speed variations don’t effect the blending process in the same way and are much more desirable in Landscape photography.
 If you are taking a waterfall HDR and you want to have the full silky effect, then use a dark filter or low-light so that all your exposures are over 1/2 sec.
 Personally, I don’t mind using slightly faster shutter speeds in a waterfall HDR.
 This add texture in parts of the photograph.Guide to Waterfalls